dan-roder/lo-cal/README.md

 **Note**: Occasionally the auto-reload will continue to compile and reload non-stop.
 To fix this, type Ctrl + C to stop the Angular app and run:
 `ng build --env=prod --deploy-url="/wp-content/themes/local/dist/"`
 This builds the Angular app into the Wordpress theme.
 After this you can re-run `ng serve`

+### Deploying Angular changes to Dev/Test/Live

+Simply changing Angular component files and pushing them to this respository does not make them run within the Wordpress site.
+To deploy code changes you must build the application into the Wordpress theme directory.
+To do this run the following command:

+`ng build --env=prod --deploy-url="/wp-content/themes/local/dist/"`

+Commit and push the resulting files to dev, test, then live.

 ### 1. Spin-up a site